My Configs for a Fancy-Looking Terminal (starship, exa, fonts)

 (PowerShell).

-Starship is used for a nice command prompt.
+Starship is used for a nice-looking command prompt.

 How to Install